A 7-day Low Cholesterol Diet Plan (printable version) and grocery list can be a great way to start a heart-healthy way of eating.

 - Plant protein: Legumes, beans, lentils tofu, nuts and seeds

-- Lean proteins: Fish, chicken, turkey
+- Lean proteins: Fish like salmon and sardines, chicken, turkey

 - Nuts and seeds: Almonds, walnuts, chia seeds, flaxseeds